pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 my_model.SurfaceTraction(name = 'DistributedShear', createStepName = 'Step-1', region = movingSurface0, magnitude = 1, traction = GENERAL, directionVector = ((0,0,0), (1,0,0)), distributionType = USER_DEFINED)
 ```

 The second command enables writing of restart files by Abaqus, which is required for running unsteady cases.
-This can be done from the GUI when the "step" module is active, by selecting "Output" in the top menu and subsequently "Restart Requests". _Frequency_ should be put on _99999_, _overlay_ _activated_ (this saves data since only the last increment is kept) and _interval_ on _1_ (also see [this Abaqus documentation page](https://abaqus-docs.mit.edu/2017/English/SIMACAECAERefMap/simacae-t-simodbrestart.htm)).
+This can be done from the GUI when the "Step" module is active in the viewport, by selecting "Output" in the top menu and subsequently "Restart Requests". _Frequency_ should be put on _99999_, _overlay_ _activated_ (this saves data since only the last increment is kept) and _interval_ on _1_ (also see [this Abaqus documentation page](https://abaqus-docs.mit.edu/2017/English/SIMACAECAERefMap/simacae-t-simodbrestart.htm)).
 Note that the step type "ImplicitDynamicStep" is an example, it depends on the analysis procedure chosen to run the Abaqus part of the FSI simulation.
 For a steady simulation this could for example be "StaticStep":

 ```python
 step1 = my_model.StaticStep(name='Step-1', previous='Initial', timePeriod=1.0, initialInc=1, minInc=1e-4, maxNumInc=10, nlgeom=ON, amplitude=RAMP)
 ```

-Currently, the Abaqus wrapper automatically checks if the increments comply with the `delta_t` and `subcycling` settings and adjusts them accordingly or raises an error, but _only_ for a _dynamic step_ or a _static step with subcycling_.
+Currently, the Abaqus wrapper automatically checks if the increments comply with the `delta_t`, `subcycling` and related settings and adjusts them accordingly or raises an error, but _only_ for a _dynamic step_ or a _static step with subcycling_.
 **Attention:** Replacing the incrementation settings is done by looking up some keywords in the base file (`*Step`, `*Dynamic`, `application`).
 This procedure fails when these keywords are not found.
 When using the GUI to create the base file (.inp) and using the default settings for the step, often the keyword `application` is not written.
 It is hence advised not to use the default settings but use an application (quasi-static works for most cases and also moderate dissipation is allowed).
 If sub-cycling is not enabled, the maximal number of increments should be 1 (`inc=1`), otherwise an error is raised.
 This behavior may be changed in future versions of the code.
-The lines in the input file should look similar to this:
+The lines in the base-file (.inp) should look similar to this:

 ```
 *Step, name=Step-1, nlgeom=YES, inc=1